 Eating healthy isn’t just beneficial for obvious health reasons, studies show that healthy eating improves mood, energy levels, frustration tolerance, and can decrease hyperactive behaviors.
 Parents want their children to eat healthy, but oftentimes getting them to get healthy is quite a challenge.
+Plus there’s the mental space it takes to plan and shop a healthy diet, you can see why some parents use meal delivery services, but even then it can hard to choose between Blue Apron vs Home Chef.
 Looking for some help?
 Here are 10 ways to healthier eating for kids!

 1. Calm down before you chow down- Trying new things, especially unfamiliar, healthy foods, can be scary for kids, so get their bodies as relaxed as possible before eating.
 Chronic stress also triggers signals in the body to pick unhealthy foods in an effort to temporary uplift mood (Food and Emotion).

 If your child has less anxiety and fewer stress chemicals in their bodies, then your child will be better suited to try something new and healthy.
 Try this cookie dough activity or joint compressions to help with calming.